VonBismarck1986/CryOdin/README.md

 { "guid": "", "type": "EType::Native", "path": "CryOdin" },
 ```
 Once add you should be run your project with CryOdin loaded in.

+### Using Binary instead of building.
+If you just want to use the plugin without building it you'll still need follow the directions above but, instead of running `cry_cmake.exe` you can just build and run your project like you'll normally do.
+Just make sure to go to [Release](https://github.com/VonBismarck1986/CryOdin/releases/tag/0.0.1) and download the Binary - CryOdin.dll and put inside of `Cryengine/bin/win_x64` folder